latcraft/automation/event-manager/README.md

         gradlew publishEventOnEventBrite

+   > **WARNING:** This task MUST be executed FIRST and event lead must wait until data inside `events.json` is updated since other tasks depend on it.

    It is safe to rerun this task several times after the first publication if there are any changes in the event description.

 2. **Automated:** Generate event cards using the following task: